pingcap/docs-cn/sql-statements/sql-statement-add-index.md

 * `FULLTEXT`, `HASH` and `SPATIAL` indexes are not supported.
 * Descending indexes are not supported (similar to MySQL 5.7).
-* Adding multiple indexes at the same time is currently not supported.
 * Adding the primary key of the `CLUSTERED` type to a table is not supported.
 For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).

 ## See also